-- 1. the foregoing continuing connected transactions were entered into: - (a) in the ordinary and usual course of business of the Group; - (b) on normal commercial terms or better; and - (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Company's shareholders as a whole; - 2. the Group's internal control procedures were adequate and effective to ensure that the transactions were conducted in the manner set out in sub-paragraph 1 above; - 3. the aggregate amount of PLB lease payments for the six months ended 30 September 2020 of HK\$33,138,000 payable by the Group under the minibus leasing agreement dated 29 June 2017 (as varied, amended and supplemented by the two supplemental agreements dated 9 April 2018 and 8 January 2019), after deduction of administration fee income received, did not exceed HK\$44,271,000, the annual cap in accordance with the ordinary resolution passed in the AGM held on 29 August 2017; - 4. the aggregate amount of right-of-use assets of HK\$184,229,000 recognised by the Group for the six months ended 31 March 2021 under the minibus leasing agreement dated 26 June 2020 did not exceed HK\$209,396,000, the annual cap in respect of the right-of-use assets in accordance with the ordinary resolution passed in the AGM held on 28 August 2020; and - 5. the aggregate amount of administration fee income for the six months ended 31 March 2021 of HK\$1,201,000 received by the Group under the minibus leasing agreement dated 26 June 2020 did not exceed HK\$1,321,000, the annual cap in respect of the administration fee income in accordance with the ordinary resolution passed in the AGM held on 28 August 2020.
+- 1. the foregoing continuing connected transactions were entered into: - (a) in the ordinary and usual course of business of the Group; - (b) on normal commercial terms or better; and - (c) according to the respective agreements governing them on terms that are fair and reasonable and in the interests of the Company's shareholders as a whole; - 2. the Group's internal control procedures were adequate and effective to ensure that the transactions were conducted in the manner set out in sub-paragraph 1 above; - 3. the aggregate amount of right-of-use assets of HK\$941,000 recognised by the Group for the year ended 31 March 2022 under the minibus leasing agreement dated 26 June 2020 did not exceed HK\$23,671,000, the annual cap in respect of the right-of-use assets in accordance with the ordinary resolution passed in the AGM held on 28 August 2020; and - 4. the aggregate amount of administration fee income for the year ended 31 March 2022 of HK\$2,403,000 received by the Group under the minibus leasing agreement dated 26 June 2020 did not exceed HK\$2,643,000, the annual cap in respect of the administration fee income in accordance with the ordinary resolution passed in the AGM held on 28 August 2020.